 Two things come to mind – I remember slagging off “Android TV” boxes as in the past I’ve had some horribly crippled boxes under the name of “Andoid TV”.
 This box from Banggood appears AT FIRST SIGHT to have the full Android Play Store – but compared to other boxes I’ve had recently there are some minor differences.
-S month after getting the box (now November 24, 2021) I spotted the differences.
+A month after getting the box (now November 24, 2021) I spotted the differences.
 No BBC iPlayer App in this Playstore nor is the EuroNews App in there – I’m beginning to wonder if Playstore versions vary depending on the intended region of the box.
 HOWEVER, I did note that when using Chrome on this box, the BBC website does show the iPlayer and it can be set to full screen, giving the same experience as the APP.
 Similarly I got Euronews up and running on its web-page easily – so nothing lost up to now.
+Not quite correct – I can’t get “Curiosity Stream either.
 If anyone has more information on apparent Playstore differences, do drop me a line.

 The other thing that comes to mind, if you read my blog, you’ll know Ithat I’m partial to a certain round-shaped Android box, all except for the somewhat dim purple display.